 Stress and smoke have a major affect on our wellbeing.
 Breathing in particulate matter from smoke can exacerbate asthma and heart disease, and cause respiratory irritation and shortness of breath.
 Children, the elderly, and animals are particularly susceptible to smoke inhalation.
 Trauma can cause nervous instability, insomnia, and deep stress on your immune system and your flight/fight response (endocrine system).

-Here are some key herbs and foods you can integrate into your routine during these difficult times.
-I'm going to start with some of the more available herbs that you may be able to find in any store (natural or corner market) and then move to the more specific and obscure herbs that are more difficult to find.
+Here are some key herbs and foods for smoke inhalation you can integrate into your routine during these difficult times.
+I'm going to start with some of the more available herbs that you may be able to find here or in any store (natural or corner market) and then move to the more specific and obscure herbs that are more difficult to find.

 - Peppermint: Peppermint is easy to find in many forms, even the cheap boxes of tea can be used (use 3 or 4 bags to get a stronger dose).
 Herbs high in aromatic essential oils can help create barriers to decrease inflammation.
 This is wonderful for opening the bronchials, increasing lung capacity.
 These oils can help decrease muscle pain and spasm (you can use the oil externally for muscle pain support) and aids in digestion - it's been known for IBS.
 Peppermint (Mentha peperita) is high in rosmarinic acid which is an anti-inflammatory.
 Please do not use peppermint in high doses if you have acid reflux, or GERD.